michelangelo-nardi02/lacrime_e_sangue/README.md

 # MVP January 2024
-This Chrome extension checks if the link of the current page is listed in the 'GIORNALI.csv' file, and returns its corresponding ID
+This Chrome extension helps users contextualize online articles.
+The current version verifies whether the news webpage is listed in our server and returns its corresponding ID and political orientation.